-Street Food (R)Evolution: The 3 common characteristics that transcend time and place
+Street Food (r)evolution, and the common characteristics that transcend time and place

-With infinite methods and varieties building up to the diverse street food culture of the here-and-now, the concept of street food is experimental, upbeat and increasingly high-end - one which is moving ever-further from its primary association with poverty.
+With the infinite methods and styles of offerings that represent the diverse street food culture of the here-and-now, today’s concept of street food is experimental, upbeat and increasingly high-end - one which is moving ever-further from its origins in impoverishment.
+In fact, the sheer foodie force of cutting-edge food entrepreneurs, teamed with long-established brands and culinary professionals, has ensured we are continually in the midst of what everyone refers to as a street food revolution.

 Street food culture across the world stems from a place of poverty, and poverty is a well-known driving force for ideas and innovation.
 From hardship springs expertise in improvisation.